What is otitis media?

-- Ear pain: This symptom is obvious in older children and adults, but for children who cannot yet speak, you should watch for other signs, like irritability or excessive crying.
+- Ear pain: This symptom is obvious in older children and adults, but for children who cannot yet speak, you should watch for other signs, like irritability or a great deal of crying.

 - Drainage from the ear: Yellow, brown, or white fluid that is not earwax may seep from the ear.
-This may indicate the rupture of the eardrum.
+This may mean that the eardrum has ruptured (broken).

-- Difficulty hearing: Bones of the middle ear connect to the nerves that transmit electrical signals as sound to the brain.
+- Difficulty hearing: Bones of the middle ear connect to the nerves that send electrical signals (as sound) to the brain.
 Fluid behind the eardrums slows down movement of these electrical signals through the inner ear bones.

 Who is most likely to get middle ear infections?

-Middle ear infection is more common in children and is the most prevalent childhood illness other than a cold.
-Ear infections occur most commonly between age 3 months and 3 years and are common until age 8.
-One-fourth of all children will have repeated ear infections; and five to ten percent will develop a hole on the eardrum from fluid pressure.
+Middle ear infection is more common in children and is the most common childhood illness (other than a cold).
+Ear infections occur most often between age 3 months and 3 years, and are common until age 8 years.
+One-fourth of all children will have repeated ear infections; five to ten percent will develop a hole on the eardrum from fluid pressure.
 This hole usually heals in one week.

-For many reasons, children usually get more ear infections than adults.
-First, they usually get more colds and respiratory infections than adults.
-Second, the Eustachian tube is shorter and has less of a slope in children than in adults.
+Children usually get more ear infections than adults.
+They usually get more colds and respiratory infections than adults, and the Eustachian tube is shorter and has less of a slope in children than in adults.

-Other contributing factors for middle ear infections include the following:
+Other factors that can lead to middle ear infections include the following: